scottbez1/splitflap/README.md

 [![Video: animations on 108-module display](https://raw.githubusercontent.com/wiki/scottbez1/splitflap/images/animationsThumb.gif)](https://youtu.be/g9EPabcxBsM)

 ## v2 (coming soon!)
-A minor refresh of the design is in progress, and the stable release is expected in Summer 2024.
+A minor refresh of the mechanical and sensor design is currently in beta, and the stable release is expected in Summer 2024.

+The beta designs (seen on this page) have been tested are nearly feature-complete, but documentation is still in progress.

 <img src="https://github.com/scottbez1/splitflap/assets/414890/9ffab4fa-a2db-4b5e-915a-915f81faa193" height="200" />
 <img src="https://github.com/scottbez1/splitflap/assets/414890/d89254a4-46de-4303-8402-8a4d7989d25e" height="200" />